 NioCorp aims to be part of the solution for the world's strategic and critical Niobium and Scandium needs.
 Niobium is a crucial component in high strength, low-alloy steels for bridges and buildings, high pressure oil and gas pipelines, lightweight and fuel efficient cars and is also used in the manufacture of stainless steel, MRI machines, wind turbines and jet engines.
 Scandium is used as an alloy with aluminum, dramatically increasing strength and weldability while improving corrosion resistance.
-Its properties are useful in the aerospace and automobile industries, and are critical in advanced fuel cell technologies.
+Its properties are useful in the aerospace and transportation industries, and are critical in advanced fuel cell technologies.

-NioCorp’s PEA2 economics were announced on August 4, 2015 and the PEA2 technical report was filed issued on September 4, 2015.
-PEA2 projects a pre-tax NPV of US$3.07 billion (US$2.30 billion after-tax), a pre-tax IRR of 31.7% (27.6% after-tax), and average pre-tax cash flow of US$438 million per year after upfront capital costs of US$979 million.
-PEA2 economics were calculated using an 8% discount rate.
+NioCorp’s PEA2 economics were announced on August 4, 2015 and the PEA2 technical report was filed on September 4, 2015 and amended on October 16, 2015.
+The Amended PEA2 projects a pre-tax NPV of US$3.07 billion (US$2.30 billion after-tax), a pre-tax IRR of 31.7% (27.6% after-tax), and average pre-tax cash flow of US$438 million per year after upfront capital costs of US$979 million.
+Amended PEA2 economics were calculated using an 8% discount rate.